eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ## Introduction

-If you observe, we still have a lot of code in our `main.c` file.
-This is not ideal.
-In this stage, we will be modularizing the code even further by creating two new modules:
+In this stage, we will be modularizing the code further by creating two new modules:

 1. Core module
 2. Loop module

+The core module, as its name implies, will act as the central hub of the server, where all components will be connected to, including the loop.
+The `main()` function in `main.c` will create an instance of core and subsequently ‘start’ it.
+The core should take care of everything else from that point onwards.

 You can probably predict what the loop module will contain.
-But core is something we have not heard of before.

-The core module, as its name implies, serves as the central hub of the server, where all components will be connected to, including the loop.
-The `main()` function in `main.c` will create an instance of core and subsequently ‘start’ it.
-The core takes care of everything else from that point onwards.

-Have a look at the `xps_core_s` and `xps_loop_s` structures.
+New modules comes with new structures, thus `xps_core_s` and `xps_loop_s` have been added to core and loop header files.

 ```c
 // From xps_core.h